 All firearms, ammunition (including that for sporting purposes), harmful articles and/or prohibited items must be declared.
 Failure to do so may result in the confiscation of such items and/or potential legal action may be taken against you.

-Chemical and hazardous items
+Chemical and hazardous items not permitted:

 Dangerous and harmful items